brianium/ubuntu-vm/README.md

 Ubuntu VM
 =========
-A simple saucy ubuntu vm provisioned with vagrant and ansible
+A simple precise ubuntu vm provisioned with vagrant and ansible